TejasLanke/Soryouth-CRM/microservices/proposal_generator/README.md

 - Receives a request with the path to a template and a JSON data payload.
 - Uses `docxtpl` to populate the `.docx` template with the provided data.
-- Converts the populated `.docx` file to a `.pdf` file.
+- Converts the populated `.docx` file to a `.pdf` file using LibreOffice.
-- Returns the final `.pdf` file in the response.
+- Returns both the generated DOCX and PDF files in the response.

 ## Setup